dylan-lang/dylan-programming-book/source/reuse.rst

 symbols, all exist in a single global namespace that is separate from module variables.

-#. *Comparison with C++:* Dylan modules provide access control similar
+.. topic:: Comparison with C++:

-   to that provided by the ``private:`` and ``public:`` keywords in C++ classes, but Dylan access control is done at the module, rather than at the class, level.
+   Dylan modules provide access control similar to that provided by the ``private:`` and ``public:`` keywords in C++ classes, but Dylan access control is done at the module, rather than at the class, level.
 Dylan has no equivalent to ``protected:`` access control, in that a class that subclasses a class from another module does *not* have access to slots or other generic functions on its superclass from the other module, unless they are explicitly exported from that module.

    Dylan does support multiple interfaces, however; different levels of access can be provided by having more than one interface module, each supplying the access needed for the particular interface.

-One way to think of Dylan access control in C++ terms is that all definitions in a module are *friend* s of all classes in the module, and the exported definitions of the module are *public*.
+   One way to think of Dylan access control in C++ terms is that all definitions in a module are *friend*'s of all classes in the module, and the exported definitions of the module are *public*.

 Breaking out the ``sixty-unit`` substrate to a separate module creates a slightly more complicated structure to our diagram, as shown in